Metamorphosis – Nature’s Ultimate Transformer

 People change too, but our development is not as impressive as that of insects.
 Humans have a skeleton on the inside of their bodies, where the bones can grow longer and thicker as they get older.
 Insects have an exoskeleton, which means that their skeleton is on the outside of their body.
 An exoskeleton is made of chitin which is a strong and hard material.
 Unlike human skin, chitin is not stretchy and insects must make new skeletons as they grow larger.
 To do this, they will grow and change as they go through different stages.
 This transformation is called a metamorphosis.

 Most insects begin life as an egg and hatch within a few days of being laid.
 But there are some insects that will live through an entire season as an egg before hatching.
 The insects that stay in the egg longer need more time to grow and become strong enough to live outside of the egg.
-When the temperature becomes warm and comfortable these tiny insects will break out of their eggs, and depending on the species, will go through an incomplete or a complete metamorphosis.
+When the temperature becomes warm and comfortable these tiny insects will break out of their eggs and, depending on the species, will go through an incomplete or a complete metamorphosis.
+Below is a table with the two types of metamorphosis and a list of some of the insects that go through each form of development.